psolymos/point-count-data-analysis/day-03/README.md

 - BREAK [15 min]
 - Dealing with roadside and other biases [60 min]
 - BREAK [15 min]
-- Analysing data from recording units [15 min]
+- Analyzing data from recording units [15 min]
 - Multi-species models and using species traits and phylogeny [15 min]
 - Closing remarks & Q&A [30 min]